-In college I was recruited to be one of the founding members of the St. Edward’s University women’s golf team.
+In college, I was recruited to be one of the founding members of the St. Edward’s University women’s golf team.
 It was our job to help build a successful program and recruit even more talented players.
-Each year we got a little better.
-Today the program continues to thrive — 2016 was the 10th straight year that the team made it to regionals.
+We got a little better every year.
+Today, the program continues to thrive — 2016 was the 10th straight year that the team made it to regionals.

 The lasting reward of that effort brings more pride than any individual accolades I received as a player.
 I loved being a part of building something great and lasting.

 I followed that drive to build and accepted a job in the tech scene in Austin, Texas.
 I have been an early employee at several business-to-business SaaS companies.
 One grew from 30 employees to nearly 300, while another swelled to serve more than a million users.
 As the product marketing manager at both, I took pride in helping teams build and market great products.

 But I wasn’t done learning.
 I decided to pursue a master’s degree in advertising to expand my skills.
 I took classes at the University of Texas at Austin by night while working at a startup by day.